Any agency or organisation working with young people can refer to The Amber Project (alternatively, young people can self-refer).

 If you would like to refer a young person, or if you are wondering if a referral would be appropriate; please contact us at the office or download a referral form.

-Youth Cymru and The Amber Project are working in partnership on this project for young people (aged 12-25) who identify as transgender, or are questioning their gender identity, and need support with their emotional well being..
+This project is for young people (aged 12-25) who identify as trans, or are questioning their gender identity, and need support with their emotional well being..

-We are currently running creative workshops for young people aged 12-16; these have a friendly, caring and supportive atmosphere, with the option to speak to a counsellor during the session.
+We are currently running two series of creative workshops for young people aged 12-16 and 17-25; these have a friendly, caring and supportive atmosphere, with the option to speak to a counsellor during the session.

 If you would like to know more about the project, please contact